WWE News: Former WWE Mid-Carder Alex Riley Says John Cena Cost Him His Push, Throws Shade At CM Punk

 “I know there was something about a medical thing or something, but that’s the gig, that is what you signed up for.
 I don’t know what he ended up making because that wasn’t disclosed, but he ended up making a lot.
 If somebody is going to pay me over a million, or it doesn’t matter, but I think if you’re making that kind of money, if you are breathing you are working.”

-Riley also addressed his rumored beef with John Cena and admitted that the two of them did have “heat,” though he chose not to go into the details of what happened between him and Cena that allegedly led to the derailment of his push.
+Riley also addressed his rumored beef with John Cena and admitted that the two of them did have “heat,” although he chose not to go into the details of what happened between him and Cena that allegedly led to the derailment of his push.

 “I will put it this way; there was an incident, and it definitely changed the path in my career.
 I don’t want to discuss it right now, but I will one day for sure.
 It was a tough situation at times, we can leave it at that.”